adelhany1/8.-Pneumonia-Classification/README.md

 We need to build an algorithm to automatically identify whether a patient is suffering from pneumonia or not by looking at chest X-ray images.

+The data is provided from NIH Clinical Center.